 If you want to insert consecutive serial values into a column of data type SERIAL or SERIAL8, specify a value of 0 for the SERIAL or SERIAL8 column in the INSERT statement.
 When the column is set to 0, the database server assigns the next-highest value.

-For more detailed information about the Informix SERIAL and SERIAL8 data types, refer to IBM Informix Guide to SQL: Reference and IBM Informix Guide to SQL: Syntax.
-You can find both of these guides online at http://www.ibm.com/software/data/informix/pubs/library/.
+For more detailed information about the Informix SERIAL and SERIAL8 data types, refer to the IBM Informix Guide to SQL: Reference and the IBM Informix Guide to SQL: Syntax.